 You may be wondering—are there benefits to getting a bikini wax aside from hair removal?
 You'll be happy to know there are.
-"The benefits are that it provides long-lasting results—you only need to wax every three to four weeks—giving you back more time in your day, week, life," Petak says.
-"Plus, by waxing, hair is removed from the root so eventually when the hair does grow back it will be softer and finer."
+"The benefits are that it provides long-lasting results—giving you back more time in your day, week, life," Petak says.
+"Plus, by waxing, hair is removed from the root, so when the hair does eventually grow back, it will be softer and finer."

 How Painful is a Bikini Wax?

 Oh, and remember how we talked about hair-length earlier?
 The longer your hair is, the more painful your wax will be.
-On the other hand, if your hair is too short, the wax won't be able to grab onto it, so it won't come off right or ingrown hairs may develop.
-If you're worried about your hair being on the long side, ask your technician if they think it needs a trim prior to waxing!
+On the other hand, if your hair is too short, the wax won't be able to grab onto it, which means it won't come off right, or ingrown hairs may develop.
+If you're worried about your hair being on the long side, ask your technician if they think it needs a trim before waxing.

 Are There Any Risks/Side Effects?

 A proper post-wax routine is the secret to avoiding ingrown hairs and maintaining your bikini wax until your next appointment.
-To prevent ingrown hairs post-wax, Petak recommends using European Wax Center’s Smooth Me Ingrown Hair Serum ($30).
-"To help slow the growth of hair between waxes, try European Wax Center’s Slow It line which consists of a Body Wash ($20) and Body Lotion ($20) that include our Hair Growth Minimizer."
+Petak recommends using European Wax Center’s ingrown hair serum and some other products to stretch out the time between your appointments to prevent ingrown hairs post-wax.
+"To help slow the growth of hair between waxes, try European Wax Center’s Slow It line, which consists of a Body Wash ($20) and Body Lotion ($20) that include our Hair Growth Minimizer."

 Falcone D, Richters RJ, Uzunbajakava NE, Van Erp PE, Van De Kerkhof PC.
 Sensitive skin and the influence of female hormone fluctuations: results from a cross-sectional digital survey in the Dutch population.
 Eur J Dermatol.
 2017;27(1):42-48. doi:10.1684/ejd.2016.2913